OSGeo/gdal/doc/source/drivers/raster/gtiff.rst

       :choices: 1-100
       :default: 75

       Set the JPEG quality when using JPEG compression.

-A value of 100 is best quality (least compression), and 1 is worst quality (best compression).
+      Low values result in higher compression ratios, but poorer image quality with strong blocking artifacts.
+      Values above 95 are not meaningfully better quality but can be substantially larger.

 -  .. co:: JPEGTABLESMODE
       :choices: 0, 1, 2, 3